 If you’ve moved beyond the rhetoric in your organization, drop down to the comments and share with the community: How does HR fit into your strategic narrative?
 What actions did you take to get to where you are today, what do you do to maintain this key business relationship, and where are you and your HR leadership heading?

 If you are questioning the value of HR in your organization, stay with me for bit.
 Think about your strategic narrative – does it communicate a shared purpose?
 “The cornerstone of a strategic narrative is a shared purpose.
-This shared purpose is the outcome that you and your customer are working toward together.
+This shared purpose is the outcome that you and your customers are working toward together.
 It’s more than a value proposition of what you deliver to them.
 Or a mission of what you do for the world.
 It’s the journey that you are on with them.”

 Does your strategic narrative include the people side of the organization and have you communicated how your shared purpose will be fulfilled?
 Have you included your human resource leaders and discussed your expectations of them in fulfilling your expectations?